grikdotnet/z-unfinal/README.md

   - Mock or extend classes declared as `final` or `abstract` in your tests.
   - Enable mocking frameworks to work with classes that would otherwise be unmockable.
 - **Dynamic Trait Injection:**
+  - Augment class functionality for testing
-  - Add traits to classes at runtime to implement behaviors such as "friendly" classes that can access each other's protected methods.
+  - Implement behaviors such as "friendly" classes that access each other's protected methods.

 ## Installation